 How to challenge a friend to a Competition

 For those needing a little more of a push, there are Competitions.
-Available in WatchOS 5, you can opt to compete with a friend or family member over a seven-day period to see who is most active.
+You can opt to compete with a friend or family member over a seven-day period to see who is most active.
 You'll earn a set number of points, up to a maximum of 600 points per day.
 The person with the highest score at the end of the week wins the badge.
 Warning: There's a Total Wins section so if you lose, you'll be constantly reminded.

 Competitions can only be one-on-one, but you can have multiple competitions running at the same time with different people.
 From our experience, winning is all about stealth exercise.
 If you want to catch the other person out, waiting until 10pm to put in that 10km run is normally a good winning tactic.